With The Night Mail

 Index to illustrations

 Christopher Beiting very kindly located these books in the Bodelian Library, and made copies which were scanned into this collection for the first releases.
-Unfortunately the graphics were printed in colour, and deteriorated badly in copying (on a monochrome copier; colour was not available) and in subsequent scanning.
+Unfortunately the graphics deteriorated badly in copying and in subsequent scanning.

-I have now been able to obtain a copy of the chapbook and replace most of the illustrations with the colour artwork, scanned at 600 DPI, edited, then reduced to 150 DPI.
+I subsequently obtained a copy of the chapbook and replaced most of the illustrations with the colour artwork, scanned at 600 DPI, edited, then reduced to 150 DPI.
 This procedure allowed the illustrations to be "cleaned up" in various ways, since the paper was yellowing and a little stained.
 In particular, the inside cover is a composite, made from separate images of its two halves, and has been edited to remove some writing and other damage.
 I have done my best to avoid unnecessary edits, and colours etc. are hopefully as near as possible to the original intentions of the artists.

-The advertisements were scanned as 600 DPI monochrome then converted to 150 DPI grey-scale for a more readable image.
+The advertisements were scanned from Actions and Reactions as 600 DPI monochrome then converted to 150 DPI grey-scale for a more readable image.
 The last advertisement is another composite, with a large gap between the two halves edited out.

-The story is now illustrated by smaller versions of the colour pictures, reduced to varying degrees to be easily viewable on screen.
+The story is now illustrated with smaller versions of the colour pictures from the chapbook, reduced to varying degrees to be easily viewable on screen, and illustrations from its publication in both magazines.

 Chapbook cover